sdemoya/sdemoya/README.md

 ### Hi there 👋
-Thanks for stopping by my github page.
+Thanks for stopping by!
+I'm currently building out a [portfolio](https://sdemoya.github.io/) to demonstrate a working knowledge of data analytics and cloud infrastructure.

-I'm currently building out a [portfolio](https://sdemoya.github.io/) to demonstrate working knowledge of data analytics and cloud infrastructure.
 If you are interested in collaborating or have constructive criticism, I'd love to hear from you.
 Send me a message on [LinkedIn](https://www.linkedin.com/in/skyedemoya/)!

 On a personal note, I'm passionate about sustainability, wildlife conservation and space exploration.
 <!--